-Do you enjoy celery salt but would prefer to just have plain celery salt without all the junky ingredients that are in many of the store-bought brands.
-Today I have for you a recipe for homemade celery salt is just what you need.
+Do you enjoy celery salt but would prefer to just have plain celery salt without all the junky ingredients that are in many of the store-bought brands?
+This easy recipe for homemade celery salt is just what you need.

 But why would one want to make homemade celery salt, you ask?
 And how do you use it?